Constructors in Java: Types of Constructors with Examples

 Copy Constructor in Java

-• Copy Constructor in Java is a special type of constructor used for creating an exact replica of an existing object.
+• Copy Constructor in Java is a special type of constructor used to create a replica of an existing object.

 • This type of constructor helps to reduce code redundancy and make programs more maintainable.